ankushnaudiyal/Football-Player-Market-Value-Prediction/README.md

 # Football-Player-Market-Value-Prediction
-Predicting market value of football player using AI methods.
+Predicting market value of football players using AI methods.